From keyword research to content promotion, here’s the 411 on creating a content strategy designed with SEO in mind.

-E-A-T really comes into play for sites that Google considers “your money, your life,” or YMYL (though it applies to other topics as well).
+E-A-T really comes into play for sites Google considers “your money, your life,” or YMYL (though it applies to other topics as well).
 These include topics like legal and financial advice, medical issues, and other things that impact your quality of life.

 Ask these questions to determine E-A-T standards

 There are questions you can ask yourself to see if you’re meeting E-A-T standards.
 For expertise, you can ask:

 - Is this content written by an expert or an enthusiast who is reliable and knows the topic well?

-- Is Google able to recognize this person as an expert?
+- Would Google be able to recognize this person as an expert?

-- Is it referencing credible sources and actual statistics?
+- Is the piece referencing credible sources and actual statistics?